 Relaxing drive back to our hotel and free night for dinner.
 B, L, Benedictine tour and tasting

-Day 3 – Free morning and transfer to Brittany with a Calvados interlude!
+Day 3 – Pays d’Auge and transfer to Bayeux with a Calvados interlude!

-Settle in for a nap as we continue on (2.5 hours) through the soothing countryside that characterizes the area.
+Morning free to enjoy a spa service, have a walk around the grounds of our chateau, or shuttle back into Bayeux for more exploration.
+After lunch on your own, settle in for a nap as we continue on (2 hours) through the soothing countryside that characterizes the area.
 Our journey ends in the elegant oceanfront town of Dinard, with brilliant views across the water to the famous village of St Malo.
 Staying in Dinard feels a bit like stepping into one of the canvases Picasso painted here in the 1920s.
 Belle époque mansions built into the cliffs form a timeless backdrop to the beach dotted with blue-and-white-striped bathing tents.
 Check in and brief rest time before a short scenic walk to dinner at Restaurant Didier Meril.
-B, Calvados tasting, D

-Lodging for the next 4 nights: Superior rooms at Hôtel Barrière Le Grand Hôtel Dinard (or similar).
+Lodging for the next 4 nights: Deluxe rooms at Hôtel Barrière Le Grand Hôtel Dinard (or similar).
 A member of the Leading Hotels of the World, this property sits right on the water facing St Malo.
 Here is their commitment to cleanliness.
+B, D

 Built up on a peninsula during the 12th century, Saint-Malo is especially famous for its magnificent fortifications.
 Walking through its narrow alleys with our private guide, we will learn about the shipowners who made the city’s fortune.
 St-Malo was also home to French privateers and pirates, who collected wealth from passing ships and defended the area from attacks by Vikings, as well as British armies.
 During the liberation of France in August 1944, the city was almost totally destroyed by artillery fire.
 St-Malo was rebuilt over a 12-year period from 1948-1960.